-But some technologies, such as drones, have seen a slower adoption rate.
+Certain precision ag technologies, such as drones, have also seen a slower adoption rate.
 Anne Effland, senior economist for the USDA’s Office of the Chief Economist, says this likely due to the cost and learning curve involved in utilizing the technology most effectively.

 A survey conducted by Munich Reinsurance America Inc. in 2018 found that while 74% of the 269 farmers who participated in the survey are currently using or considering adopting drones, 76% have concerns with using them.
 The top concern was privacy issues, along with data security and potential damage or injury caused by the drone.

 The survey of Western Canadian producers also found that only 19% looked at in-season crop imagery captured by drones, but notes that the use of them in ag had grown quickly over the previous 3 years.